patriq/migaku-mpv/README.md

 If it doesn't exist yet, create the `scripts` folder and the `scripts-opts` folder inside the `mpv` folder.

-Extract the `migaku_mpv` folder from the downloaded archive into the `scripts` folder of mpv.
+Extract the `migaku_mpv` folder from the downloaded archive into the `scripts` folder.

 Create the `mpv/scripts-opts/migaku_mpv.conf` (example file):